EHR + POS + CRM + Scheduling, One Platform

 Management Software for Optometrists?

-The best optical practice management software for an independent optometrist unifies EHR, scheduling, billing, optical POS, and patient CRM in a single cloud-based platform — eliminating the double-entry errors and fragmented workflows that come with running 4–5 separate tools.
-Jelo is built specifically for this: one subscription, everything connected, no enterprise pricing.
+The best optical practice management software for an independent optometrist unifies EHR, scheduling, billing, optical POS, and patient CRM in a single cloud-based platform, eliminating the double-entry errors and fragmented workflows that come with running 4 to 5 separate tools.
+Jelo is built specifically for this: one subscription at $200 per month flat, everything connected, no per-provider fees.

 ModuleWhat It Handles